-The Exploratory Visit is an optional initiative for an applicant, but is recommended and should be completed prior to submitting an EOI or applying to the MPNP-B. You are encouraged to conduct an Exploratory Visit to Manitoba.
-The MPNP-B allots an additional 15 points under the “Enhanced Settlement Factors” section of the Adaptability Assessment Matrix for such Exploratory Visits.
+The Exploratory Visit is an optional initiative for an applicant, but is recommended and should be completed prior to submitting an EOI or applying to the PNP-B. You are encouraged to conduct an Exploratory Visit to Manitoba.
+The PNP-B allots an additional 15 points under the “Enhanced Settlement Factors” section of the Adaptability Assessment Matrix for such Exploratory Visits.

-The Exploratory Visit must be conducted no more than six months prior to submission of an EOI.
-You can conduct an Exploratory Visit after submission of the EOI and resubmit your EOI with this information to enhance your point score.
+The Exploratory Visit must be conducted no more than one year prior to submission of an EOI.
+You can also conduct an Exploratory Visit after submission of the EOI and update your EOI with this information to enhance your point score.

-You must visit Manitoba for a period of not less than five business days (excluding the days of arrival and departure), to conduct extensive business and lifestyle-related research.
-Although an Exploratory Visit to Manitoba must be for a minimum of five (5) business days, longer visits are also recommended as they provide the applicant with a better opportunity to explore Manitoba.
+You must visit Manitoba for a period of not less than consecutive five working days (excluding the days of arrival and departure), to conduct extensive business and lifestyle-related research.
+Although an Exploratory Visit to Manitoba must be for a minimum of consecutive five working days, longer visits are also recommended as they provide the applicant with a better opportunity to explore Manitoba.

 An Exploratory Visit provides you with time to research business opportunities available, as well as the lifestyle in Manitoba.
 It is expected that you will conduct research activities such as, but not limited to: